clavell/GettingDataProject/README.md

 - training and test data are combined into one data table.
 - Calculated means and standard deviations are extracted from the table.
 - activities are appropriately labelled
-- The averages of the means and standard deviations are calculated for each measurement for each activity for each subject.
+- The averages of the means and standard deviations are calculated for each of the extracted means and standard deviations for each activity for each subject.
-- This calculation is put into a data table.
+- This calculation is put into a data table and arranged into a long format.
-- The long datatabl
+- The data table is written to a file.